ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 endpoint, the server stores a set of KeyPackages, where each KeyPackage belongs to a specific user and device.

+Each KeyPackage includes a list of its MLS client's capabilities (MLS protocol versions, cipher suites, extensions, proposal types, and credential types).
+When claiming KeyPackages, the requester includes the list of `RequiredCapabilites` to insure the new joiner is compatible with and capable of participating in the corresponding room.

 The hub server for the room stores the state of the room, comprising:

 * The *base policy* of the room, which does not depend on the specific